chris-currie/simple-rag/readme.md

 # Minimal Chat

 A simple Python-based chat application that uses **LangChain** and other libraries to enable text-based interactions.
-This project aims to demonstrate how to integrate various language model tools in a minimalistic setup.
+This project follows a minimalistic setup and aims to demonstrate how to integrate MOSAiC into GenAI apps.

 ---